12mre1/12mre1.github.io/_posts/2021-06-15-Optimizing-Deep-Neural-Nets-with-Tensorflow.md

 - Here is the AdaGrad paper: _Adaptive Subgradient Methods for Online Learning and Stochastic Optimization_.
 John Duchi et al., Journal of Machine Learning Research 12(2011): 2121-2159.

 - Here is the Adam paper: _Adam: A Method for Stochastic Optimization._Diederik P. Kingma and Jimmy Ba. arXiv preprint: 1412.6980 (2014)

+- [Here](https://machinelearningmastery.com/gradient-descent-with-nesterov-momentum-from-scratch/) is a great article by Jason Brownlee that builds Nesterov Momentum from scratch.

+- The [Keras optimizers documentation](https://keras.io/api/optimizers/) is quite helpful too.